sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 ```
 **The above command** POSTs all the configuration files to a CloudTSA REST Endpoint.
 This means that the CloudTSA service now starts observing the user application and reports to Prometheus in accordance with the configuration files.

 <a name="grafana"></a>
 ## Setting up Grafana
-CloudTSA metrics can be visualized like any other Prometheus Metric.
-For sample Grafana panel templates refer to [this](https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/gradual_latency.gif) panel used in the demo.
+CloudTSA alerts can be visualized like other Prometheus metrics on Grafana.
+Refer to [this](https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/gradual_latency.gif) panel used in the CloudTSA demo as an example.